I

 which speaks volumes for the chemical peel it just received.
 3 more coats and it looked like the photo below.
 I'm a happy sailor again.

-UPDATE2 Strengthened Tiller Tamer 2024-11-12 - When I reinstalled the Tiller Tamer I discovered the plastic back was cracked across the middle.
+- UPDATE2 Strengthened Tiller Tamer 2024-11-12 - When I reinstalled the Tiller Tamer I discovered the plastic back was cracked across the middle.
 This was due to the strain of the line over the pulley during all the years of use.
 I knew it would never stand up to another season so the fix was to strengthen the pulley mount.
 The pulley bolt was replaced with a 2" long SS wood screw set deep into a predrilled hole in the tiller.
 The strain of the line is now on the pulley and the screw instead of the back of the Tiller Tamer.
 It is stronger than ever and will last another 20 years.

-UPDATE3 A New Tiller Sleeve (2024-11-16) - Years ago when I added the attachments to my tiller I knew the Sunbrella sleeve couldn't fit and the Cetol finish would eventually suffer for lack of a sleeve.
-This time I was not about to repeat that, having just restored the tiller.
-This is why I made a new sleeve that fits over the attachments.
-In addition, I added 1.5" wide webbing inside, along the top, to protect the Sunbrella while resting on the bumpy tiller extension.
-The webbing should do the trick.
+-UPDATE3 A New Tiller Sleeve (2024-11-16) - Years ago when I added the attachments to my tiller I knew the existing Sunbrella sleeve couldn't fit and the Cetol finish would eventually suffer for lack of it.
+Back then I didn't own a sewing machine to make a new sleeve and just kept adding coats of Cetol.
+The finish eventually started looking opaque which I didn't like.
+Having acquired a sewing machine I was not about to repeat that with a restored tiller.
+This is why I made a new sleeve that fits over the attachments to keep the water out.
+In addition, I added 1.5" wide webbing the full length along the top, to protect the Sunbrella while resting on the bumpy tiller extension.
+So far the webbing

 |